 It was always going to end badly for her, I’m afraid.
 It’s never easy killing off one of your characters, especially one you’ve spent hundreds of pages writing.
 But I knew Hannah’s fate from the start, which eased the pain somewhat.

 Morgan: I designed Morgan to be the second half of the Mentor archetype, after Daniel, but where he was very scientific and detached, I wanted Morgan to be a nurturer.
 She would be a protector of others like Grant, and a warm, motherly figure.
 Her love of reading and all those countless books that filled her hallways came from her superpower — remembering every moment, every fact, every detail she’s exposed to.

 I thought at length about how someone in that situation would function, and it occurred to me that if you saw, heard, touched, tasted, and felt the same sensations again and again and were hypersensitive to them and could remember every minute detail… Pretty quickly, you’d go insane with the ho-hum nature of it all.
 My daughter has a tendency to repeat herself.
 Over and over and over, she’ll say the same things.
 It drives me mad.
-Morgan would experience this with sensation of her daily life.
-On top of that, all that hypersensitivity would cause sensory overload.
+Morgan would experience this with every sensation of her daily life.
+All that hypersensitivity would cause an unbearable sensory overload.